cguidone/assignments-dig1102/homework-5.1.md

 				if ( a === document || jQuery.contains(document, a) ) {
 					return -1;
 				}
-				// if b is exactly equal to document or if jQuery.contains(document, a) is true
+				// if b is exactly equal to document or if jQuery.contains(document, b) is true
 				// then return 1
 				if ( b === document || jQuery.contains(document, b) ) {
 					return 1;
 				}

 				// Maintain original order
-				// if neither are true above return 0 return 0;
+				// if neither the two if statements above are true return 0 return 0;
 			}
-            // if compare is not true return compare & 4 ? -1 : 1
+            // if compare & 1 are not true return compare & 4 ? -1 : 1
 			return compare & 4 ? -1 : 1;
 		}
 ```